microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationconditionsapplications.md

 ---
 title: "authenticationConditionsApplications resource type"
-description: "Applications which will trigger an authentication custom extension."
+description: "The application conditions on which an authenticationEventListener should trigger."
 author: "soneff"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"